Byron1z/osticket-prereqs-B1z/README.md

 <h3>Enable IIS (Internet Information Services)</h3>
 <p>
-Next, we are going to install / Enable IIS (Internet Information Services), a Web Server that will serve osTicket in Windows 10 WITH CGI.
+Next, we are going to install / enable IIS (Internet Information Services), a Web Server that will serve osTicket in Windows 10 WITH CGI.

 Once clicked, find the "Internet Information Services" expand it and then expand the "World Wide Web" tab.
-Afterward, expand the application Developer tab.
-Finally check the "CGI" button & press Ok.
+Afterward, expand the Application Developer tab.
+Finally, check the "CGI" button & press Ok.
 You will need CGI to download the PHP Manager.

 The PHP manager is a back-end web programming language that allows osTicket to run off a web browser.